spsforks/QB64-Wiki/INKEY$.md

 > *Explanation:* [SLEEP](SLEEP) waits for a keypress.
 It also allows background programs to share the processor and it leaves the keypress in the buffer for INKEY$.
 Keyboard string number characters range from [ASCII](ASCII) codes 48 to 57.
 Any other entry is ignored by the IF statement.
 A decimal point (code 46) entry is allowed once in the input.
 The flag value stops further decimal point additions.
 Backspacing (code 8) is also allowed if the entry has at least one character.
 The cursor column returned by [POS](POS)(0) reverts too after the end of the entry when printed each loop.
 The loop exits when [Enter] (code 13) is pressed and the entry has a length.

-*Example 5:* Using arrow keys to move a text character.
+Using arrow keys to move a text character.
 A change from a previous position tells program when to PRINT:

 ```vb